gu-lseg/intro-to-programming/source/names.rst

 If you change your mind you need only update one value.

-Mathematics tells us a square's length can be of any size.
+Mathematics tells us a square's length can be of any size but that all sides must be the same length.
 Our new programmatic definition mirrors that.

 .. tip::